Tecnifibre

 Tecnifibre is a French manufacturer of sporting equipment, specializing in tennis and squash.
 It was founded in 1979 by the current CEO Thierry Maissant.
 Throughout its development, Tecnifibre has built itself a worldwide reputation in the tennis and squash market, releasing rackets, bags, strings, apparel and other accessories.
 Lacoste announced on 31 August 2017 acquisition of an 80% stake in the capital of Major Sports and became the owner of Tecnifibre on 1 October.

 History

 Tecnifibre first became known for its expertise in strings, especially in multifilament, thanks to a unique technology: the "PU400 Inside".
 In 2004, Tecnifibre decided to launch its own range of rackets for competitors.
+In 2024, Tecnifibre invented the first t-shirt made from recycled tennis strings through a range of products called "X-Loop".
 Tecnifibre is also very active in squash.